 Consider the story of Lake Champlain Chocolates, a family-owned confectioner in Burlington, Vermont.
-In late 2017, the company fell victim to a data breach that exposed the names, addresses, emails and credit card information of nearly 100 customers.
-The hackers gained access to the confectioner’s system when the company neglected to install a software update.
+In late 2017, the company fell victim to a data breach.
+The breach exposed the names, addresses, emails and credit card information of nearly 100 customers.
+Meanwhile, the hackers gained access to the confectioner’s system.
+It all happened because the company neglected to install a software update.

 Costs of Data Breaches

 The average costs of data breaches related to phishing, online attacks and malware attacks are also higher for small businesses.
 A 2017 study by Bank of America reported that 31% of small businesses spent more than $50,000 to resolve a customer data breach.
 Another study by the Better Business Bureau discovered that 53% of small businesses would be unprofitable within one month if they lost access to critical data.

 Despite these sobering statistics, a Symantec survey showed that only 23% of SMBs back up their data every day.
 Meanwhile, 75% of small businesses do not carry any cyber insurance.
 At the same time, only 38% of SMBs upgrade their security software regularly.

 Most small companies store sensitive personal and financial information on their systems.
 However, they generally don’t boast the same level of IT security and support as large businesses.
 A 2018 report by Verizon found that 58% of cyberattacks target small businesses.
 Meanwhile, a whopping 62% of small businesses do not have a comprehensive cyber security plan in place.